jinghu-whale/Anki-Backup/README.md

 * **collection-[date]@[time].colpkg**

   Anki will copy your entire collection into a file ending in .colpkg, and place it on your desktop.
-A collection package is used to back up your collection, or copy it to another device.
+A collection package is used to back up your collection, or copy it to another device.And it has scheduling information.

 * **All Decks.apkg**